cwoodall/cwoodall-hugo/content/posts/2023-08-29-mini-sabbatical-review.md

 | :------------------------------------------------------: |
 | ![](/img/posts/2023-08-29-sabbatical/family-turtle.jpeg) |

-My first destination after some more local farewells, and good food in Burlington was to head off to New York to visit my parents.
+The first order of business was to drive to New York to visit my parents.
 I got a chance to explore some of the local mountain biking, which was amazing and right out the back door.
 I can't believe I never explored it before!
 Along the way, I also met up with one of my cousins who is in medical school and has taken up climbing.
 I spent a lot of time hanging with the parents and seeing my Oma.

 | Getting some tacos with the family                      |
 | :------------------------------------------------------ |